 The internal capital requirements for credit and counterparty risk were estimated according to advanced approach based on internal ratings for the following exposure classes: exposures to institutions, corporates, regional governments and local authorities administrative bodies and non-commercial undertakings.
-For exposures different than mentioned above internal capital requirements were calculated according to standardized approach specified in the Resolution on capital adequacy.
-Capital requirement for operational risk has been calculated using standardized methodology, based on gross income for relevant 3 years.
-Capital requirement is increased by add-on, resulting from adding back revenue (corrections related to MTM, if any included into capital calculation model with 18% risk weight).
+For exposures different than mentioned above internal capital requirements were calculated according to standardised approach specified in the Resolution on capital adequacy.
+Capital requirement for operational risk has been calculated using standardised methodology approach specified in the Resolution on capital adequacy.
+Calculated capital requirement, according with the accepted methodology, is increased by add-on, if stress tests show necessity to increase internal capital for operational risk..

-Internal capital covering risks: credit risk, counterparty credit risk, operational risk was estimated using standardized methods specified in the Resolution on capital adequacy, additionally operational risk capital was increased by add-on related to foreign currency options.
-Internal capital covering risks: market risk in the trading book, interest rate risk in the banking book, financial result risk, liquidity risk was estimated using internal methods.
+Internal capital covering risks: credit risk, counterparty credit risk, operational risk was estimated using standardised methods specified in the Resolution on capital adequacy, additionally operational risk capital was increased by add-on related to foreign currency options.
+Internal capital covering risks: market risk in the trading book, interest rate risk in the banking book, liquidity risk was estimated using internal methods.
 The Group does not use diversification effect while aggregating estimated internal capital for significant risks.